 Activision Blizzard, Inc (ATVI) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the company had lost 0.4% in the past month.
-In that same time, the Consumer Discretionary sector lost 0.63%, while the S&P 500 gained 3.89%.
+Prior to today's trading, shares of the company had lost 0.82% over the past month.
+This has was narrower than the Consumer Discretionary sector's loss of 1.91% and lagged the S&P 500's gain of 4.09% in that time.

-ATVI will be looking to display strength as it nears its next earnings release, which is expected to be August 3, 2021.
+Wall Street will be looking for positivity from ATVI as it approaches its next earnings report date.
+This is expected to be August 3, 2021.
 In that report, analysts expect ATVI to post earnings of $0.76 per share.
 This would mark a year-over-year decline of 21.65%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.88 billion, down 9.52% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.89 billion, down 9.08% from the prior-year quarter.

-ATVI's full-year Zacks Consensus Estimates are calling for earnings of $3.78 per share and revenue of $8.79 billion.
-These results would represent year-over-year changes of +8.93% and +4.45%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $3.77 per share and revenue of $8.79 billion, which would represent changes of +8.65% and +4.37%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for ATVI.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors might also notice recent changes to analyst estimates for ATVI.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-ATVI currently has a Zacks Rank of #5 (Strong Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.38% lower within the past month.
+ATVI is currently sporting a Zacks Rank of #3 (Hold).

-Meanwhile, ATVI's PEG ratio is currently 1.56.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Toys - Games - Hobbies was holding an average PEG ratio of 1.56 at yesterday's closing price.
+Also, we should mention that ATVI has a PEG ratio of 1.57.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Toys - Games - Hobbies stocks are, on average, holding a PEG ratio of 1.57 based on yesterday's closing prices.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.